atti0127/AURORA/README.md

 Choose the corresponding `*_AURORA.yaml` and matching trained checkpoint.

-## AURORA implementation

-The default uses embedding-based query routing, foreground removal and logit averaging for mask refinement, and Dice agreement between the original masks for reliability estimation.
-It requires no retraining or additional parameters.

-The helpers are in `avis/avism/modeling/aurora.py`, `ACVIS/models/modeling/aurora.py`, and `H2S/h2s/modeling/aurora.py`.
-They are integrated into each model's native inference code.
-The `MODEL.AVISM.AURORA_ENABLED` flag selects AURORA; it is enabled by the AURORA presets and disabled by default in the original configurations.

 ## Acknowledgments

 Please cite the original model papers when using their code.
-Their citations and documentation remain in the model READMEs.
-Original licenses and copyright notices are preserved.
 See [NOTICE.md](NOTICE.md) for upstream revisions and license scope; the root [LICENSE](LICENSE) covers original AURORA contributions.